yupswing/youtubehaiku.net/README.md

 Licence: MIT
 ```

+**NOTE: Thanks for checking out the source code :)
+If you plan to fork the project I'll advise you to wait a few days (today is the 1st of February) because the code is going to be optimised soon.**

 # YOUTUBEHAIKU.NET

 Youtube Haiku Player is an HTML5 web application to play, continuosly, videos gathered from the Youtube Haiku subreddit ([/r/youtubehaiku](https://www.reddit.com/r/youtubehaiku)) in a nice and minimalist interface.